 Structure in an Intensive Outpatient Program

-An Intensive Outpatient Program (IOP) is the next step down in treatment after the completion of a PHP.
+An intensive outpatient program (IOP) is the next step down in treatment after the completion of a PHP.
 The IOP offers similar therapy and treatment modalities as the PHP, but with less time spent in programming throughout the week.
 According to Psychiatric Services, IOP services offer a minimum of 9 hours of service per week in three, three-hour sessions.

 A quality IOP should offer a variety of treatment modalities that are customizable to your unique needs.
-Like a PHP, treatment can include individual, group, and family addiction therapy, with the ultimate goal to set you for long-term success as you re-enter the “real world.”
+Like a PHP, treatment can include individual, group, and family addiction therapy, with the ultimate goal to set you up for long-term success as you re-enter the “real world.”

 Structure After You’ve Completed Outpatient Treatment